When children aren’t into sport

 You can help your child find the right activity by encouraging him to try a range of different sports, physical activities and games.

-Children can feel out of place if they’re bigger or smaller than other children, or if they’re less muscular, less skilled or less energetic.
+Children can feel out of place if they’re bigger or smaller than other children, or if they’re less muscular or less skilled.

 If your child feels like this, it might help to let her know that children of all shapes and sizes can enjoy sport.
 It might also help to show her examples of people with her body type who enjoy sport and physical activities – especially other children.